superlinked/superlinked/docs/run-in-production/setup/configuring-your-app.md

 ### Data Chunking

 Data chunking allows you to load more data than your memory could typically handle at once.
 This is particularly beneficial when dealing with data sets that span multiple gigabytes.
-> If you're uncertain whether your data will fit into your memory, it's strongly advised to employ chunking to prevent unexpected problems.
-By setting the [log level to debug in the executor](../../../server/runner/executor/.env), you can view pandas memory information regardless of whether you're chunking the data.
-This assists in estimating memory usage.
+> To prevent out-of-memory issues, it's recommended to use chunking when dealing with large datasets.
+Set the `LOG_LEVEL` environment variable to `DEBUG` to monitor pandas memory usage metrics, which can help you determine optimal chunk sizes and estimate total memory requirements.
+These metrics are available regardless of whether chunking is enabled.

 To implement chunking, you'll need to use either CSV or JSON formats (specifically JSONL, which includes JSON objects on each line).